GPKyte/nomad/README.md

 3) `go run [--OPTIONS]`

 ### Flags

-Passive and Active actions are being implemented and include:
+Currently flags are not supported but would include the following Passive and Active actions are being implemented and include:
   `--scrape`          Begins scraping default queries in the background.
 Compare to terminal operator & in `action &` `--discover`